rsta2/minisynth/README.md

 You have to attach an USB MIDI keyboard controller (which supports the USB Audio Class MIDI specification) or an USB PC keyboard to your Raspberry Pi to play on it.
 Alternatively you can feed serial MIDI data (at 31250 Bps) into GPIO15 (Broadcom numbering).
 Normally you will need some external circuit to be able to attach a device with serial MIDI interface.

-The audio signal is normally available on the 3.5mm headphones jack (I2S usage see below).
+The audio signal is normally available on the 3.5mm headphones jack (I2S and USB usage see below).
 Thus Raspberry Pi models without headphones jack (e.g. Raspberry Pi Zero) are not supported.
 The graphical user interface (GUI) of MiniSynth Pi can be controlled using a standard USB mouse, the official Raspberry Pi touch screen or an USB HID-class touch screen in  digitizer mode.

 This version of MiniSynth Pi can be configured, so that it can be used with an external I2S interface.
 The audio signal is then available via this interface.
 MiniSynth Pi has been tested with the following I2S interfaces: